coreos/docs/os/booting-on-vmware.md

 ### Choosing a channel

-Container Linux is released into alpha, beta, and stable channels.
-Releases to each channel serve as a release candidate for the next channel.
-For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.
-Read the [release notes][release notes] for specific features and bug fixes in each channel.
+Container Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+You can [disable this feature](update-strategies.md), although we don't recommend it.
+Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.

 <div id="vmware-images">
   <ul class="nav nav-tabs">